November 6, 2025

 Photo: idemvmuzei.ru

-The museum has several thematic zones: the optical illusions hall — classic illusions based on plays of light and shadow, perspective and color contrasts.
-It features impossible objects, disappearing items and people of unusual sizes.
-The 3D drawing zone — huge drawings on walls and floors create a sense of volume and immerse you in the atmosphere of a fairy tale or cartoon.
-The attraction room — here you can test your strength and agility on various interactive attractions.
-For example, walk across a shaky bridge over an abyss, look into a bottomless pit or become part of a picture.
-Photo zones — the museum offers many ready-made photo zones where you can take original photographs.
+The museum has several thematic zones: the hall of optical illusions—classic illusions based on plays of light and shadow, perspective and color contrasts.
+Impossible objects, disappearing items and people of unusual sizes are presented.
+The 3D drawings zone—huge drawings on walls and floors create a sense of volume and immerse you in the atmosphere of a fairy tale or cartoon.
+The room with attractions—here you can test your strength and agility on various interactive attractions, e.g. walk over a shaky bridge above an abyss, look into a bottomless pit or become part of a painting.
+Photo zones—the museum offers many ready-made photo zones for original photos.

 Grail Museum